History of the Escondido Fire Department

 Chief Watts retired in July of 1992, succeeded by Miles Julihn, formerly with the Poway Fire Department and then Chief of the Larskpur Fire Department in Northern California.
 In a cost-saving measure, Fire Department administrative and prevention offices were moved to City Hall in 1994.
 Fire Station Number 2 on Midway was rebuilt in 1995.

-In the year 2000, under Chief Reed's leadership, a Standards of Response Coverage Study was conducted, analyzing fire station locations and response times.
-This study identified the need for two additional fire stations and the relocation of Fire Station 3.
-In 2004, Proposition P was passed, providing for the funding of these 3 stations, the rebuilding of Fire Station 1, and a new Police/Fire Facility.
+In 2000, under Chief Reed's leadership, a Standards of Response Coverage Study was conducted, analyzing fire station locations and response times.
+This study identified the need for two additional fire stations and the relocation of Fire Station #3.
+In 2004, Proposition P was passed, providing the funding for these three stations, the rebuilding of Fire Station #1, and a new Police and Fire Headquarters facility.

-Fire Station 3, in its new location on Nutmeg, was completed in August 2008 and Stations 6 and 7 opened in November 2008.
-The replacement for Station 1 downtown and the new Police/Fire Administration facility are anticipated to be completed in September of 2009.
+Fire Station #3, in its new location on Nutmeg, was completed in August 2008 and Fire Stations #6 and #7 opened in November 2008.
+The replacement for Station 1 downtown and the new Police and Fire Headquarters facility were completed in September of 2009.